Clicky Skip to Content

 What Is Certified Pre-Owned?

-Pre-owned is used primarily as marketing language, but Certified Pre-Owned or CPO actually means something entirely different.
+Pre-owned is used primarily as marketing language, but Certified Pre-Owned or CPO means something entirely different.

 CPO refers to a used vehicle that has been returned to its original specifications after being inspected by an automaker or dealer.
 It is very similar in this sense to a certified refurbished piece.